microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/docs/Microsoft.Graph.Beta.Applications.md

 ### [Get-MgBetaApplicationByAppId](Get-MgBetaApplicationByAppId.md)
 Get the properties and relationships of an application object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaApplicationById](Get-MgBetaApplicationById.md)
 Return the directory objects specified in a list of IDs.
-Some common uses for this function are to:
+Some common uses for this function are to: This API is available in the following national cloud deployments.

 ### [Get-MgBetaApplicationByUniqueName](Get-MgBetaApplicationByUniqueName.md)
 Get the properties and relationships of an application object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaApplicationConnectorGroup](Get-MgBetaApplicationConnectorGroup.md)
 The connectorGroup the application is using with Azure AD Application Proxy.